cipher-attack/Camphish-pro/readme.md

 </table>

 ---
-### credit ====> Google Gemini pro
+### credit ==> Google Gemini pro

-### ⚠️ Disclaimer
+### ⚠️ Fair Warning & Disclaimer
-**This tool is for EDUCATIONAL PURPOSES only.**
+**This project is built for education, not for trouble.**

-Usage of `CIPHER-CAMPHISH-PRO` for attacking targets without prior mutual consent is illegal.
-It is the end user's responsibility to obey all applicable local, state, and federal laws.
-Developers assume no liability and are not responsible for any misuse or damage caused by this program.
+`CIPHER-CAMPHISH-PRO` is a tool for security researchers and students to learn about vulnerabilities.
+Using this tool to target anyone without their explicit permission is not just unethical—it’s illegal.

+As the developer, I take no responsibility for how you choose to use this code.
+It is entirely up to you to stay within the boundaries of the law and use it only for ethical testing. **Play fair and stay legal.**

 <div align="center">
   <img src="[https://capsule-render.vercel.app/api?type=waving&color=10b981&height=60&section=footer](https://capsule-render.vercel.app/api?type=waving&color=10b981&height=60&section=footer)" alt="footer" />